amanteur/BandSplitRNN-PyTorch/README.md

 ## Train your model

-In this section model training pipeline is described.
+In this section, model training pipeline is described.

 ---